BinaryAlchemy/baBenchmark/README.md

 START_Windows_CPU.bat  MyAMDmachine

-3)
+Execute on renderfarm:
+You can load the startup script START_Windows_CPU.bat into the rrSubmitter as well.
+Change the renderer to "Once Each Client" and submit it.
+IMPORTANT Note:
+Cinebench does not run on Windows if the rrClient is running as background service.
+(Cinebench is using some UI libs which the Nvidia driver does not offer for background tasks)

+2)
-Windows only:
+Hint: Windows only:
 DO NOT click in any terminal window.
 If you do, the title of the cmd window changes to "Select" and the execution stops.

-4)
+3)
 Wait until all tasks are executed.
 The terminal states "---------------- DONE ------------"

-5)
+4)
-Open the file CPU-Results___...csv
+Open the .csv file in subfolder /_results

-Not about the resulting filename:
+Note about the .csv filename:
 The test adds the fileserver IP to the name.
-This is required in case you have multiple synced fileservers with different IPs.
+This is required in case you have multiple synced fileservers/fileserver heads with different IPs.

+Note Excel import:
+If you are located in e.g. Germany then your system does not use the . (point) as decimal symbol.
+You have to use Excel menu "Data"/"External Data"/"Import from text" to open the csv files.
+Change the Settings Divider to Comma and change the number format decimal symbol to . (point) and the 1000er symbol to comma.

+Note Google Drive import:
+If you are located in e.g. Germany then your system does not use the . (point) as decimal symbol.
+In this case Google is not able to open the file properly.
+You may change the settings somewhere in your google account (Sorry that I am not able to provide the right steps atm)

 Result notes: